makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-freshtomato-vs-voip-phone.md

 set sip sip-direct-media=no
 ```

-+ Maybe I need more testing, never the less on FreshTomato (2021.8 release), for some reason (uknown to me), I was not very succesfull with combination of Cisco SPA502G.
-The overall experience was not that seamless as it was on Mikrotik.
 + Even though users are reporting (uncheking SIP) did the trick for them it did not for me. **That's why on FreshTomato, I left it checked**.
 All other options FTP, GRE/PPTP, H.323, RTSP are unchecked.
 + Port forwarding - not configured.
 Even though I have been trying with the 5060, 16384-16583 (some says that RTP requires two ports being open for one device to pass the connection stream)
 ```bash